-Check that the fasteners penetrate through the center of the end lap sealant and are securely engaged into the back-up plate.

-Check that the face of the outside closure is perpendicular to the roof panel and aligned with the previously installed outside closures.
+Check that the fasteners penetrate through the tape mastic and are securely engaged into the backup plate.
+Next, check that the vertical face of the closure is perpendicular to the roof panel and aligned with the previously installed closure.
 If not, push the top of the closure to the correct position.

-Install a roof fastener through the top of the end dam, through the roof panel seam and into the opposite outside closure.
+After the next closure is installed, add one self-drilling tie fastener through the hole at the top of the closure, through the roof panel seam and into the opposite closure.